-Element Name Default Value Value jdbc-column-name-max-inactiv e-interval Serves as an alternative name for the wl_max_inactive_interval column name.
-This jdbc-column-name-max-inactive-in terval element applies only to JDBC-based persistence.
-It is required for certain databases that do not support long column names. jdbc-connection-timeout-secs 120 Note: This is a deprecated item for this release.
-Sets the time, in seconds, that WebLogic Server waits before timing out a JDBC connection, where x is the number of seconds between. url-rewriting-enabled true Enables URL rewriting, which encodes the session ID into the URL and provides session tracking if cookies are disabled in the browser. http-proxy-caching-of-cookie s true When set to false, WebLogic Server adds the following header with the following response: "Cache-control: no-cache=set-cookie" This indicates that the proxy caches do not cache the cookies. encode-session-id-in-query-p arams false The latest servlet specification requires containers to encode the session ID in path parameters.
+Element Name Default Value Value http-proxy-caching-of-cookies true When set to false, WebLogic Server adds the following header with the following response: "Cache-control: no-cache=set-cookie" This indicates that the proxy caches do not cache the cookies. encode-session-id-in-query-par ams false The latest servlet specification requires containers to encode the session ID in path parameters.
 Certain Web servers do not work well with path parameters.
-In such cases, the encode-session-id-in-query-para ms element should be set to true.
+In such cases, the encode-session-id-in-query-param s element should be set to true.
 (The default is false.) runtime-main-attribute Used in ServletSessionRuntimeMBean.
 The getMainAttribute() of the ServletSessionRuntimeMBean returns the session attribute value using this string as a key.
-Example: user-name This element is useful for tagging session runtime information for different sessions.
+Example: user-name This element is useful for tagging session run-time information for different sessions. cookie-http-only true Specifies whether HttpOnly cookies are enabled.
+When this element is set to true, all session cookies would be unavailable to the browser scripts.
+The default value is true.
+Therefore, HttpOnly cookies are enabled by default.

-jsp-descriptor
+B.11 jsp-descriptor

 The jsp-descriptor element specifies a list of configuration parameters for the JSP compiler.
-The following table describes the elements you can define within a jsp-descriptor element..
+The following table describes the elements you can define within a jsp-descriptor element.